New details emerge in the case against Bryan Kohberger, the man accused of fatally stabbing four University of Idaho students

 Investigative genetic genealogy, or IGG, is a relatively new forensic technique combining DNA analysis with genealogical research.
 Authorities can take an unknown suspect’s DNA profile and upload it to a public database to learn about the suspect’s family members.
 Investigators can use that information and other evidence to build a family tree and identify potential suspects.

 But the defense’s attempt to get a judge to suppress the IGG evidence failed.
+A judge previously entered not guilty pleas for Kohberger after he stood silent at arraignment.
 And Kohberger’s murder trial is expected to begin this summer – with the prosecution seeking the death penalty if the 30-year-old is convicted.

 Here are some of the new details revealed from the transcript of the closed-door hearing: